Forecasting Arctic Temperatures With Quantile Machine Learning: Introduction

 \section{Introduction}

 The oceans and cryosphere interact to support unique ecosystems while exchanging water, energy, and carbon with Earth's climate system.
-The 2019 \textit{Intergovernmental Panel on Climate Change} (IPCC) report concludes that global warming has altered this interaction, causing ``mass loss from ice sheets and glaciers, reductions in snow cover, decreases in Arctic sea-ice extent and thickness, and increased permafrost temperatures'' \parencite[A.1]{IPCC2019}.
-Ecosystem impacts have been equally dramatic \parencite[A.4]{IPCC2019}.
+The 2019 \textit{Intergovernmental Panel on Climate Change} (IPCC) report concludes that global warming has altered this interaction, causing ``mass loss from ice sheets and glaciers, reductions in snow cover, decreases in Arctic sea-ice extent and thickness, and increased permafrost temperatures'' \citep[A.1]{IPCC2019}.
+Ecosystem impacts have been equally dramatic \citep[A.4]{IPCC2019}.

-A key feature of the IPCC report is its reliance on forecasts at very large spatial and temporal scales, consistent with planet-wide coverage and the gradual pace of climate change.
-Spatial scales can span thousands of square kilometers.\footnote { For example, the \textit{Community Earth System Model} version~2 (CESM2) is typically run at nominal $1^{\circ}$ resolution, corresponding to grid cells of roughly 10{,}000--15{,}000~km$^{2}$, depending on latitude.
-Downscaling methods have been proposed for regional grids, but they rest on strong assumptions about the parent Global Climate Model (GCM), and no consensus has emerged on a preferred approach \parencite{Nishizawa2018}.
-Moreover, finer spatial grids would greatly increase computational demands that are already near prohibitive.
-The temporal scale reflects grid cells updated internally every 30~minutes, with atmosphere--land--ocean--ice coupling on hourly intervals and outputs are usually produced as daily or monthly means \parencite{Danabasoglu2020,CESM2Grids}. } Projections typically extend years into the future.

-The goals of numerical weather prediction (NWP) differ from those of climate modeling and provide output at much finer spatial and temporal detail.\footnote { Global weather prediction systems, such as ECMWF’s Integrated Forecasting System (IFS) and NOAA’s Global Forecast System (GFS), use grid cells covering on the order of 80--200~km$^{2}$.
-Even the most advanced regional models, such as NOAA’s High-Resolution Rapid Refresh (HRRR) or the Weather Research and Forecasting (WRF) model, employ grid spacings of 1--3~km and still aggregate conditions across areas of 1--9~km$^{2}$.
-Their time steps are on the order of seconds to minutes, with outputs every 1--3~hours for global models and hourly (or finer) for regional models \parencite{ECMWF2023,NOAAGFS2023,NOAAHRRR2023}. } Although NWP calculations are performed at much smaller scales, the resulting forecasts still aggregate across those spatial and temporal units.
-Site-specific forecasts represent averages across larger areas, and hourly predictions are aggregates over seconds and minutes.

-The coarse spatial and temporal resolution characterizing GCMs and NWP is especially consequential for forecasts in high-latitude regions such as the Arctic.
-Small temperature differences around the local freezing point can have important implications, intensified by ``Arctic amplification.''
-Arctic amplification is discussed in more detail shortly.

-In addition, the conditions forecasted are usually standardized.
-The snowfall expected in, say, Fairbanks, Alaska ``during the next 24~hours'' is one example.
-Different locations, however, may wish to supplement such forecasts.
-In the Arctic, local officials might want to know well in advance the probability that $0^{\circ}\mathrm{C}$ will be exceeded.
-Such information could guide the timing of sediment removal, preemptive slope closures, and preparation of wastewater systems for meltwater discharge, among other actions.
+Derived from computer simulations such the \emph{Community Earth System Model}, these are macro-scale conclusions for spatial units from about $10^5$ meters to about $10^8$ meters.
+There is a need as well for spatial units at local-scales of $10^2$ meters or less \citep{Oke1987, Danabasoglu2020, CESM2Grids}.
+Downscaling methods have been proposed, but they rest on strong assumptions about the parent Global Climate Model, and no consensus has emerged on a preferred approach \citep{Nishizawa2018}.